-Discussion: The three random number generation methods chosen are examples of three different efficiencies of random number generation, the middle square method is an example of an algorithm with very low efficiency, in that its generation period, which is the amount of digits that can be produced by a random generation algorithm before its begins to loop and repeat, is very low, with a best case scenario of only 750000 digits.
+Discussion: The three random number generation methods chosen are examples of three different efficiencies of random number generation, the middle square method is an example of an algorithm with very low efficiency, in that its generation period, which is the number of digits that can be produced by a random generation algorithm before its begins to loop and repeat, is very low, with a best-case scenario of only 750000 digits.
 This may seem like a large number but it is in fact a very low amount for other algorithms.
-The multiply with carry method is an example of an algorithm with mid-range efficiency and complexity with a extremely long period ranging from 2^60 to 2^20000000 digits before repetition.
+The multiply with carry method is an example of an algorithm with mid-range efficiency and complexity with an extremely long period ranging from 2^60 to 2^20000000 digits before repetition.
 The Mersenne Twister is an example of an algorithm that is very high in complexity and period length.
 With the period of the generation always being what is known as a Mersenne Prime.
 The period for this generation stands at 2^19937 – 1.
-These 3 methods show a wide diversity in the field of random generation and examples of the Diehard tests performed on a sample selection of digits from each of the generators show that [results coming].
+These 3 methods show a wide diversity in the field of random generation.
+To determine randomness with RaBiTeGe each provided value that is being tested is assigned a p-value from 0 to 1, in the best-case scenario, each p-value distribution should have a roughly 10% distribution overall.
+The provided graph is an example of an electronic true random number generator vs the p value results of a Mersenne Twister random number algorithm, the black line represents the 10% p-value that is considered the best-case scenario.
+The Red and Green lines are the upper and lower bounds of the values provided by the random numbers being tested.

+Example P-Value Distrobution

+Fig 4

 The significance of these results is that we can see with mathematical certainty which pseudorandom generation methods can be considered better than another.
 These results can be compared against random generation from random.org, which is a true random number generator based on generating binary digits from atmospheric white noise.
-This shows that compared to random.org [Results Coming].
-True random generators are of very high interest in today’s technological world, and many different methods have been developed to produce them.
+This shows that compared to random.org pseudorandom number generators are less random than their true random number generator counterparts.
+This is because by design pseudorandom generators True random generators are of very high interest in today’s technological world, and many different methods have been developed to produce them.
 Images are not the only real-life item that randomness can be derived from, examples of random number generation can arise from many different types of phenomena.
-[3] There are some limitations to these results however, because of the limited number of digits that is able to be provided to the Diehard tests within a reasonable amount of time the test results can only be considered a exploratory view into the measure of randomness these methods provide.
+[3] There are some limitations to these results however, because of the limited number of digits that is able to be provided to the Diehard tests within a reasonable amount of time the test results can only be considered an exploratory view into the measure of randomness these methods provide.
 Some examples of tests that could be undertaken would include taking and analyzing sources from other pseudo and true random number generators in order to form a more complete picture of the scope of randomness provided by both types of generators.
 Another way to analyze random number generation is through other methods of testing.
-The NIST statistical Test suit is another source of statistic information related to the randomness of an algorithm and can be used in a method similar to the program Diehard.
-[8] Futhermore we can examine random number generation through neither computer nor random event, rather we can analyze random number generation through human creation.
+The NIST statistical Test suit is another source of statistic information related to the randomness of an algorithm and can be used in a method similar to the program Diehard and RaBiGeTe.
+[8] Furthermore we can examine random number generation through neither computer nor random event, rather we can analyze random number generation through human creation.
 [7] Researching into better methods to generate numbers from real-life events could provide a way to create an even better algorithm to create random digits.